 Every game you can find on bingo platforms has a Random Number Generator (RNG) built-in for computing the game’s results.
 The RNG follows mathematical logic and dictates how much of your bet goes back to you, at average, referred to as the Return to Player or RTP.

-It’s a conceptualized mechanic found in all games of chance designed to profit the operator.
-That’s how games of chance work.
+It’s a conceptualized mechanic found in all games of chance designed to profit the operator, and that’s how games of chance work.

 Bingo games commonly have an RTP of 80-90%.
 If you were to bet £10.00 on a bingo game with a 90% RTP, you’d lose 10% on average.
 That would translate to a £1.00 loss per game.